 - Rosthewaite, Watendlath, Grange in Borrowdale Circular Walk

-For a sweet little short vacation in the Lake District – it has a romantic beauty but also exciting activities for different types of tourists.
+A sweet little short vacation in the Lake District: it has romantic beauty but also exciting activities for different types of tourists.
 I stayed there for a few days to enjoy the sights, and it was possible to explore nature with outdoor sports or trek through the hills as well.
 For the Lake District, to me, it’s not about seeing all the historic sights and attraction spots (because there is so much more in other English towns like Durham (my town :P), York, Oxford, and Bath, … it’s about slowing down and feel.

 Such a gorgeous place!
 Looks so beautiful.